-- a.
-Hepatic changes are rarely severe and were frequently transient, resolving or improving with continued therapy or following cessation of therapy. - b.
-The majority of patients receiving bicalutamide 150 mg as monotherapy experience gynaecomastia and/or breast pain.
-In studies these symptoms were considered to be severe in up to 5% of the patients.
-Gynaecomastia may not resolve spontaneously following cessation of therapy, particularly after prolonged treatment. - c.
-Due to the coding conventions used in the EPC studies, adverse events of 'dry skin' were coded under the COSTART term of 'rash'.
-No separate frequency descriptor can therefore be determined for the 150 mg bicalutamide dose however the same frequency as the 50 mg dose is assumed. - d.
+- 1. Hepatic changes are rarely severe and were frequently transient, resolving or improving with continued therapy or following cessation of therapy. - 2.
 Listed as an adverse drug reaction following review of post-marketed data.
-Frequency has been determined from the incidence of reported adverse events of hepatic failure in patients receiving treatment in the open-label bicalutamide arm of the 150 mg EPC studies. - e.
+Frequency has been determined from the incidence of reported adverse events of hepatic failure in patients receiving treatment in the open-label bicalutamide arm of the 150 mg EPC studies. - 3.
+May be reduced by concomitant castration. - 4.
+Observed in a pharmaco-epidemiology study of LHRH agonists and antiandrogens used in the treatment of prostate cancer.
+The risk appeared to be increased when bicalutamide 50 mg was used in combination with LHRH agonists, but no increase in risk was evident when bicalutamide 150 mg was used as a monotherapy to treat prostate cancer. - 5.
 Listed as an adverse drug reaction following review of post-marketed data.
 Frequency has been determined from the incidence of reported adverse events of interstitial pneumonia in the randomised treatment period of the 150 mg EPC studies.